vipersfly23/Lab1_ECE382_Her/README.md

   * R8 Stores the second operator
   * R15 Stores the address for the results in RAM

-R5 is incremented everytime, so it's going down the string and always points to the byte in-line.
+R5 is incremented every time, so it's going down the string and always points to the byte in-line.
 The pointer is the key to this code, and is the bread and butter of the simple calculator.

 Required Operations:

 ![alt text](https://github.com/vipersfly23/CE3_Her/blob/master/Moore_Simulation.GIF?raw=true "simulation result")

 The reason R7 always stores the operation.
 Hence the value for each operation is compared to the value in R7.
-THe CLR_OP is checked before R8 is loaded with the second operator is because if the operation is a clear, then the next operator would need to be loaded into R6 and not R8 hence the sequence of the code.
+The CLR_OP is checked before R8 is loaded with the second operator is because if the operation is a clear, then the next operator would need to be loaded into R6 and not R8 hence the sequence of the code.

 ADD_OP:

-- the two operators are simplied added together, stored into R6(accumulator).
+- the two operators are implied added together, stored into R6(accumulator).
 The program than checks to see if it is bigger than 255 or less than 0.
 It is then stored into a memory address, location is in R15.
 The code then checks for the next operation.

 SUB_OP:

-- the second operator is subtracted from either the first operator or from the accmulator in R6.
+- the second operator is subtracted from either the first operator or from the accumulator in R6.
 It is then stored into R6(accumulator).
 The program than checks to see if it is bigger than 255 or less than 0.
 It is then stored into a memory address, location is in R15.
 The code then checks for the next operation.

 CLR_OP:

 - Essentially stores a value of 0 into the accumulator.

 End_Op
-- The ending operation was modified to compensate for invalide operations.
-Essentailly, if there isn't a valide operation, such as add, sub, clr, or mul, the program will automatically end.
+- The ending operation was modified to compensate for invalid operations.
+Essentially, if there isn't a valid operation, such as add, sub, clr, or mul, the program will automatically end.
 The value 0x55 is still included.

-B-Funxtionality:
+B-Functionality:

 ![alt text](https://github.com/vipersfly23/CE3_Her/blob/master/Moore_Simulation.GIF?raw=true "simulation result")